forrestjgq/lsp/thread/pwpt/pthread3.md

 }
 ```

 When you dynamically initialize a condition variable, you should destroy the condition variable when you no longer need it, by calling `pthread_cond_destroy`.
-You do not need to destroy a condition variable that was statically initialized using the `pthread_cond_initializer` macro.
+You do not need to destroy a condition variable that was statically initialized using the `PTHREAD_COND_INITIALIZER` macro.

 It is safe to destroy a condition variable when you know that no threads can be blocked on the condition variable, and no additional threads will try to wait on, signal, or broadcast the condition variable.
 The best way to determine this is usually within a thread that has just successfully broadcast to unblock all waiters, when program logic ensures that no threads will try to use the condition variable later.